Try Out Our NEW Disneyland Ticket Calculator!

 Families looking for a casual table-service restaurant with plenty of kid- and adult-friendly options will love Big River Grille & Brewing Works.
 This microbrewery serves up a hearty selection of American pub favorites – from healthy-ish options like greens crowned with chicken or salmon to substantial eats like kobe burgers and ribeye steaks.
 Top it all off with the decadent Chocolate Confusion and a pint of Big River beer.
 Plus, with a classic kids’ menu and even a Shirley Temple on the menu, even the little ones can get in on the fun.

-BoardWalk Bakery
+BoardWalk Deli

 BoardWalk Joe’s Marvelous Margaritas